Euler Transformation of Polyhedral Complexes: Measures of Geometric Quality

 \item[Minimum Edge Length] Based on our assumption that $|\he'| < |\he|$, we have $\lambda' < \mu$.
 The other two non-parallel edges of $\hf_e$ have lengths at least $b + b'$.
 Hence the minimum edge length of $\hf_e$ is at least $\min \{|\he'|, b+b' \}$, which, by \cref{eq:bas:2dETcls2edofset}, is at least $\min\{ \lambda' |e|, (1 - \mu)\lambda' |e|\} = (1 - \mu)\lambda' |e|$.
 If $e$ is a boundary edge of $f$, the result remains same except $\lambda' = \lambda$ since $e$ is shared between $f$ and $\CH \cup \CO$.

 \item[Maximum Interior Angle] Assume without loss of generality that the minimum interior angle of $f$ is smaller than that of $f'$.
-If $\theta_{\min}$ is the minimum interior angle of f, then the maximum interior angle $\hf_e$ is strictly less than $\phi =\pi - \theta_{\min}/2$.
+If $\theta_{\min}$ is the minimum interior angle of f, then the maximum interior angle $\hf_e$ is strictly less than $\phi =\pi - \theta_{\min}/2$ since sum of adjacent interior angles formed by the non-parallel lines with the parallel lines of a trapezium is $\pi$, and in the case of a mitered offset any line segment $u\hu$ shown in \cref{fig:2dETcls1edgeconstr} is an angle bisector for the interior angle at $u$ of the input cell.
 This result is valid in both cases when $e$ is an interior or a boundary edge. \end{description}